Author Instructions

 MANUSCRIPT TYPES

-Cell Structure and Function welcomes five manuscript types, all of which are subject to single-blind peer review.
+Cell Structure and Function welcomes four manuscript types, all of which are subject to single-anonymized peer review.

 Reviews and Mini-reviews